DreamtaleCore/yunfei-academic-resume/content/authors/admin/_index.md

 **My research interests** include the intersection of machine learning, deep learning, pattern recognition, and statistical modeling/inference with applications for computer vision, computational phothography, low-level vision, human-computer interaction, and AR/MR.

-I serve as a reviewer for international conferences and journals, *e.g.*, CVPR, ICCV, ACM MM, PAMI, IJCV, PR, *etc.*.
+I serve as a reviewer for international conferences and journals, *e.g.*, CVPR, ICCV, ACM MM, TPAMI, IJCV, PR, TVCG, *etc.*.
 More details can be found in my [CV](cv/cv_yunfei.pdf).